e-oj/visa/README.md

 ```

 ### Creating an OAuth Provider
 Adding a new provider simply means creating a new class that implements the visa interface.
-You can check out the source code for various implementations but here's the full Discord implementation as a reference:
+You can check out the source code for various implementations but here's the full Discord implementation as a reference.

+#### Constructor:
 ```dart
 /// Enables Discord [OAuth] authentication class DiscordAuth implements Visa{